 You must always carry your insurance card in your vehicle and show it upon request by any law enforcement officer.
 Your insurance company will send you an insurance card, usually when your insurance policy is issued or renewed.

 Your signature on the Vehicle Renewal Registration Application affirms that your vehicle will be properly insured throughout the registration period.

 Unfortunately, this may still not cover a situation of serious injuries and you should carry much more "underinsured motorist coverage" and be sure it applies to protect you in such unfortunate circumstances.
 Talk to your insurance agent - or an attorney to learn more.

-You can contact us here 24/7/365 (and we really mean that as we will answer our phone) if you have any questions and to learn how we may be able to help you or your loved one who has been a victim of a crash or accident - in particular, you will find that we listen, take your phone calls and e-mails (and even text messages--BUT NOT WHILE DRIVING!!).
-We would be honored to help you with your matters - large or small.
+You can contact me here 24/7/365 (and I really mean that as I will answer my phone) if you have any questions about what claims/rights you may have after an accident and to learn how I may be able to help you or your loved one who may need, or simply want, a second opinion perhaps - in particular, you will find that I listen, take your phone calls and e-mails (and even text messages--BUT NOT WHILE DRIVING!!).
+I would be honored to help you with your matters - large or small.